comegrant/dbt_docs_test/projects/data-model/transform/README.md

 - ❌ Aggregations

 Exceptions:
 - If the silver layer has historic data or similar which comes from another source these should be combined in the silver layer and in this case unions or joins might be needed.
-In this case the legacy source data should be handeled in the `base`-folder
+In this case the legacy source data should be handled in the `base`-folder

 >[!NOTE]
 >In silver we organize the columns based on data type.
 Please look at previously made silver model to see examples of this structure.

 #### 🏄🏻‍♀️ Transformations in intermediate
 The goal of the intermediate layer is to isolate out different concepts and calculations than can be reused across the gold layer or other intermediate tables.
 Below is examples of transformations that can be done in the intermediate layer.
 The intermediate tables will be populated as [ephemeral](https://docs.getdbt.com/docs/build/materializations#ephemeral) in test and prod, but as tables in dev to make it easier to debug.

 The following transformation steps can be done in the intermediate layer:
 - ✅ Join silver tables to denormalise them